amrohendawi/expense-tracker-app/docs/improved_dissertation.md

 4. **Budget Management System**: The budget tracking functionality allows users to set and monitor financial goals across categories and time periods.
 The budget visualization received a user rating of 4.6/5 for clarity, exceeding expectations.

-5. **Scalable Architecture**: The application architecture using Next.js, Prisma, and PostgreSQL provides a solid foundation for performance and maintainability.
+5. **Scalable Architecture**: The application architecture using Next.js, PostgreSQL, and direct SQL queries provides a solid foundation for performance and maintainability.
 Performance testing confirmed that the application meets or exceeds targets for load time and responsiveness.

 6. **Efficient Database Schema**: The database design effectively supports the application's functionality while maintaining data integrity.
 Query performance remains within acceptable parameters even with substantial data sets.